Baking and Pastry Arts

 The graduate has reliably demonstrated the ability to:

-- perform basic techniques involved in the daily production of a bakery or pastry shop;
+- execute basic baking techniques in the daily performance of a bakery or pastry shop to meet client need and business operations;

-- recognize and produce both classical and modern baked goods;
+- use recipe structure and ingredients to produce both classical and modern baked goods;

-- apply food safety principles and practices as identified by the local health unit;
+- apply food safety principles and practices in alignment with the requirements identified by the local health unit;

-- apply basic mathematical principles and recipe conversions, bakery formulations and percentages;
+- apply basic mathematical principles to perform recipe conversions and bakery formulations;

-- apply basic entrepreneurial strategies when considering new business opportunities within the hospitality and tourism industry;
+- apply basic entrepreneurial strategies to initiate new business opportunities within the baking industry;

 Program Progression